Pont-Audemer, Eure: tourism & sightseeing

 The abbeys at Le Bec-Hellouin (south) and Jumieges (east) are among the important historic monuments nearby while beach enthusiasts will want to travel a short distance west, perhaps to Deauville or Honfleur.

-Map of Pont-Audemer and places to visit
+Map of Pont-Audemer and places nearby

 Visit near Pont-Audemer with France This Way reviews